bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 	ALTER TABLE ci_sessions ADD CONSTRAINT ci_sessions_id_ip UNIQUE (session_id, ip_address);

 .. important:: Only MySQL and PostgreSQL databases are officially
-	supported, due to lack of locking mechanisms on other platforms.
+	supported, due to lack of advisory locking mechanisms on other platforms.
 Using sessions without locks can cause all sorts of problems, especially with heavy usage of AJAX, and we will not support such cases.
+Use ``session_write_close()`` after you've done processing session data if you're having performance issues.

 Redis Driver
 ------------